 The face of the watch is a solar panel that generates power from light.
 The generated power charges a built-in rechargeable battery, which powers watch operations.
-The watch charges whenever it is expose to light.
+The watch charges whenever it is exposed to light light available.

 Charging Guide